svensevenslow/Firetower-Proposal/README.md

 **COMMUNITY LEARNING**

 We are both part of the Computer Science society in our college.
 Workshops are held regularly to discuss programming concepts.
-We are encouraged to take part in programming contests as well as in development work.
-Our peer group helps in creating the environment required for competitive programming and open source work.
-We participate in programming contests that are held locally in our college.
+Our peer group helps in creating an evironment condusive to  competitive programming and open source work.

 **WHY US?**

 We are  first year students eager to learn new things and would really like to gain practical knowledge and experience outside the scope of our curriculum by working on a real world project.
 We find ourselves fascinated by Linux and would thus like to improve our understanding of its  fundamentals.
-We’ve have been using Ubuntu for the past 6 months and have recently taken to learning bash and forcing ourselves to use vim.
+We’ve been using Ubuntu for the past 6 months and have recently taken to learning bash and forcing ourselves to use vim.
 This project seems to be the perfect opportunity for us to learn and grow.

 **WHY RAIL GIRLS SUMMER OF CODE ?**